top of page

 The noun 'keepsake' carries a captivating etymology that harks back to the late 18th century.
 It is formed by combining two words: 'keep,' which we explored earlier with its Old English and Proto-Germanic origins denoting retention and guarding, and 'sake,' which is derived from the Middle English word 'sake' meaning cause or purpose.
 This Middle English 'sake' itself has its roots in the Old English 'sacu,' signifying a matter, dispute, or cause.
 Therefore, when we delve into the etymology of 'keepsake,' we discover that it essentially means an item kept for the sake of a specific purpose or reason, specifically referring to something cherished for its sentimental value and its connection to a person, event, or memory, which has remained consistent throughout its linguistic journey.

-Find the meaning of keepsake
+Quiz: Find the meaning of the noun keepsake:

 Try Again!